Last updated : 9th August 2003

 The cutting dialogue is superb throughout for all the main characters, with the tension of the situation never letting up until the end – the villains even start squabbling amongst themselves.

-Despite being bashed about a bit, Bodie has the best time with his jibing at the villains, making fun of their ignorance ("What do you do for a living?" /.
-"Civil Servants" / "Ha – dead boring!" / "I would have thought doing time was 'dead boring'!"), while Diligent Doctor Doyle stays calm and quiet, though villain Albie suspects he "might be the dangerous one!"
+Despite being bashed about a bit, Bodie has the best time with his jibing at the villains, making fun of their ignorance, while Diligent Doctor Doyle stays calm and quiet, though villain Albie suspects he "might be the dangerous one!"

-The villain Georgie appears to be straddled with a familiar-looking Awful Tan Leather Jacket - no wonder he's psychotic!
+The villain Georgie appears to be saddled with a familiar-looking Awful Tan Leather Jacket - no wonder he's psychotic!

 The episode finished a little too quickly for my liking - the lads suddenly burst into action when it isn't really safe to do so.
 Still, one of the better fourth season eps, IMHO.